-Dean's Honors
+Dean's List

-Dean's Honors recognizes outstanding academic achievement each fall and spring semester and is noted on the transcript.
-Consult with your college advising office for the criteria to meet Dean's Honors.
-Dean's honors is noted on the transcript.
+Dean's List recognizes outstanding academic achievement each fall and spring semester and is noted on the transcript.
+Consult with your college advising office for the criteria to meet Dean's List.
+Dean's List is noted on the transcript.